Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | Cromford Mills |

 The Mills feel worth a visit, and you are free to explore the yard without paying any money since there are none of those English Heritage barricades to keep you out - and you only need pay for the tours.
-In many ways it is nice to just see a site that doesn't try and gauge you for funds, like most of the sites seem to - and the tour seems fairly reasonably priced too (although I've no idea how good it is).

 | Cromford Canal |

-The canal was completed in 1794, and built by William Jessop and Benjamin Outram to provide transport not just for spun cotton - but also for coal, iron ore, lead and limestone.
+The canal was completed in 1794 - and built by William Jessop and Benjamin Outram to provide transport not just for spun cotton, but also for coal, iron ore, lead and limestone.

-It ran all the way to Langley Mill, but it no longer runs quite so far, as with many canals, it was overtaken by the railways - and then fell into decline and disrepair.
-Finally in 1900 the Butterley Tunnel closed for good, and the canal was no longer able to join up with the broader canal network.
+It used to run all the way to Langley Mill (which you can still walk to from the south along the Erewash Canal) - but it no longer runs quite so far, and as with many canals, it was overtaken by the railways - and then fell into decline and disrepair.

 In 1972 the section from Cromford to Ambergate - the section that can be walked today - became owned by Derbyshire County Council, and restoration of the canal began, but the canal has had a difficult history and the whole restoration process had to be resumed in 2003 to bring life back to the canal.

-Today as we head out along it's path, the canal is in great condition - and as a walk out from Cromford it is excellent - with the bonus that you can use the train to return - using either of the stations at Whatstandwell or Ambergate.
+But today, as we head out along it's path, the canal is in great condition - and as a walk out from Cromford it is excellent - with the bonus that you can use the train to return - using either of the stations at Whatstandwell or Ambergate.

 The first point of interest along the trail is High Peak Junction - which was where the Cromford and High Peak Railway met up with the Cromford Canal.
 This offered a rail route across to the Peak Forest Canal (on my list to visit) through the hills, joining up these two canals.

-These days you can walk this route via the High Peak Trail - and although it does rather stop in the middle of nowhere, you can divert onto the Midshires Way to complete the journey to Whaley Bridge, and connect up with the Peak Forest Canal (again on my list to do) as the railway used to when operational.
+These days you can walk this route via the High Peak Trail - and although it does rather stop in the middle of nowhere, you can divert onto the Midshires Way to complete the journey to Whaley Bridge, and connect up with the Peak Forest Canal (again on my list to do) - as the railway used to when operational.

 But sticking with the Cromford Canal today, the next point of interest along the canal is Leawood Pump House.